cassiemoy/elixir-bridge.github.io/01_Installfest/08-create-phoenix-app.markdown

 We've made a folder called elixirbridge.

 ### Step 3:
-Change to your new elixirbridge directory
-Type this in the terminal:
+Change to your new elixirbridge directory by typing this in the terminal:

 ```
 cd elixirbridge